domain-protect/domain-protect/docs/installation.md

 }
 ```

-Also, because of the current way the lambda code modules are set up, you will need to copy the contents of `scripts/lambda-build`, `build` and `lambda_code` folders with the same path to your `domain-protect` folder.
+Also, because of the way the lambda code modules are set up, you will need to copy the contents of `scripts/lambda-build`, `build` and `lambda_code` folders with the same path to your `domain-protect` folder.
 In the end, you will have a structure like this:

 * domain-protect
   * main.tf